...

 Spearfishing can help remove invasive species from Hawaii's reefs.

 Public enemy #1.
 The Roi was introduced from French Polynesia in the 1950’s by the State of Hawaii.
 The goal was to add an additional food source to Hawaii, but it completely backfired!
 After countless cases of Ciguatera poisoning it was determined that Roi was one of the main culprits.
 The Roi has been the target of “silent hunters” ever since.
 A voracious predator, the Roi consumes around 150 reef fish per year, including endemic species that are only found in Hawaii.
 At Top Shot Spearfishing the Roi is the only fish we target, but do not consume due to high rates of Ciguatera Toxin.
-All Roi are donated to local organic farmers to and used as fertilizer for wonderful tropical fruits!
+All All of the Roi we harvest are processed onsite into a Fish Emulsion fertilizer that is used for agricultural purposes!
 Kill them one and all.
 No bag limit and no size limit.

 To’au is also an invasive species, but doesn’t consume as many fish as the Roi.
 There is no minimum size on To’au and they are great eating!
 Generally found near rocks, caves and darting around under ledges, the To’au is fast and quite skiddish.
 Using some good camouflage, such as a coral head or reef should pay off with a nice shot!
 No minimum size.